Article

 I'm going to build a demo showing how you can apply transfer learning in the browser using TensorFlow.js in realtime:

 As you can see, I take images for the three classes.
 One neutral, one with my phone in my hand and one with a coffee in my hand.
 Then when I click "Train & Predict" it trains in a fraction of a second.
 Finally, for each class, in real time you can see how confident it is that the class matches.
-Naturally, you can provide more diverse images so it gets better and better and classifying.
+Naturally, you can provide more diverse images so it gets better and better at classifying.

 What is Tensorflow.js?